-The Company is supportive of the Task Force on Climate Related Financial Disclosures (TCFD) framework and related regulatory expectations and is aligned to best practice outlined by the Climate Risk Financial Forum (CFRF).
-In previous years a TCFD aligned report was published at the parent entity level (Scottish Widows Group).
-With effect from 1 January 2023, the Company is subject to the requirements of the FCA's Environmental, Social and Governance sourcebook (the sourcebook) and must therefore publish its own entity level TCFD aligned report which complies with the sourcebook requirements.
-This report will be published on the Scottish Widows website at www.scottishwidows.co.uk/climatereport prior to the 30 June 2024.
+The Company is supportive of the Task Force on Climate Related Financial Disclosures (TCFD) framework and related regulatory expectations and is aligned to best practice outlined by the Climate Financial Risk Forum (CFRF).
+The Company is subject to the requirements of the FCA's Environmental, Social and Governance sourcebook (the sourcebook) and must therefore publish its own entity level TCFD aligned report which complies with the sourcebook requirements.
+The report for the 2024 year-end will be published on the Scottish Widows website at www.scottishwidows.co.uk/climatereport prior to the 30 June 2025.
 Product level reporting will also be published on the Scottish Widows website, offering climate related information on customer funds.